 My Two Cents For Step 2

-I have noticed that Dave really doesn’t try to give you many actionable tips to help to decrease the cost of your life–which can help you reduce debt.
+I have noticed that Dave really doesn’t try to give you a whole lot of actionable tips to help to decrease the cost of your life–which can help you reduce debt.

 The entirety of his decreasing expenses plan can be summed up as: